esl/MongooseIM/doc/user-guide/Push-notifications.md

 </iq>
 ```

 Here you may skip the `node='princely_musings'` to globally disable push notifications on all nodes that are registered from you `JID`.
-This may be used to disbale push notifications on all you devices.
+This may be used to disbale push notifications on all your devices.

 [mod_push]: ../modules/mod_pubsub.md
 [mod_pubsub]: ../modules/mod_push.md